Tax Benefits of LLC: Everything You Need to Know

 The Internal Revenue Service will consider a repaid loan as a dividend only if it has not exceeded five to 10 times the initial amount of startup capital contribution made by the owner or owners.

 If you need want to learn more about the tax benefits of a limited liability company or have any other questions pertaining to LLCs, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.